jcmartinezmori/jcmartinezmori_old.github.io/_posts/2016-01-31-read-me-now.markdown

 ### Post

-You can enlarge the initial letter like so,
+You can enlarge the initial letter by emphasizing it like this,
 {% highlight html %}
-<span class = "initial">"W</span>hen, where, wtf?"
+*"W*hen, where, wtf?"
 {% endhighlight %}

 ###Note on Typography

 The body text is in `Stempel Schneidler Light Medium`.
 It a German font really so the question mark `?` is upside down.
 Just fix this by replacing each ? with `<span class = "question-mark">?</span>`.
-I won't apologize since it's my favorite font.
+I won't apologize for this since it's my favorite font.

 Most people don't realize this, but <span style = "font-style:italic;">this text</span> is not in italic but in oblique type.
 There's a big difference.
 Oblique text is rendered by the browser by slanting the original font.
 But italic is an entirely different typeface.
 If you want <span class = "nice-italic">italic</span> instead of oblique use `<span class = "nice-italic"></span>`.
 Fairytale use `Palatino Linotype` for italic.